dawidbros1/php-start/README.md

 final protected function guest(): void
 {
   if ($this->user != null) {
-      Session::set("error", "The page you tried to access is only available to users who are not logged in.");
+      Session::error("The page you tried to access is only available to users who are not logged in.");
       $this->redirect(self::$route->get('home'));
   }
 }